Things To Do On Bonfire Night in London 2024

 1. Ally Pally’s Fireworks Festival

-Experience the ‘Glastonbury of Fireworks’ this Bonfire Night at Alexandra Palace Park in North London – one of the highest vantage points in London.
+Probably London’s biggest and most popular Bonfire Night fireworks display takes place at Ally Pally Park in North London.
+It’s one of the highest vantage points in London.
 Not only will you get a spectacular view across the city, but the Alexandra Palace Fireworks Festival has many other delights too.
-Last year, highlights included the German Bier Festival, funfair, street food and the memorable Ice Disco!
+Like last year, there’s a German Bier Festival, funfair, street food and the memorable Ice Disco!
+Fireworks will start at 9pm on Friday 1st November and 8pm on Saturday 2nd.

 2. Battersea Park Fireworks

-On the Saturday night, there are various food stalls and entertainment with the Battersea Bierkeller Afterparty fuelling fun for the over 18s into the night.
+On the Saturday night, there are various food stalls, live entertainment and funfair rides.
+DJs and a Massaoke singalong session will keep the party going after the last firework has dwindled in the night sky.
 The Sunday event starts earlier and has a more family-friendly display.

 3. Wimbledon Park Fireworks

 The annual fireworks extravaganza at Wimbledon Park, and its sister show at Morden Park, are always well organised and incredibly impressive.
-Last year, the fireworks had a music theme, pop for the kids session and ‘Kings and Queens’ theme for the later event.
+The fireworks are set to music (last year the theme was ‘one hit wonders’).
 There are also funfair rides to add to the general excitement and light fest.

 4. Dulwich Fireworks

-Dulwich Sports Ground will open its doors at 5pm on Saturday 4th November 2023 to kick off its Fireworks Night event.
-There’s live music from 5.30pm, with the fireworks going off with a bang at 7pm.
-Adult ticket prices are £11.50, but kids get in for a mere £1.
+Staying in South London, Dulwich Sports Club hosts an excellent family Bonfire Night event.
+This year it’ll be on Saturday 2 November.
+Gates open at 5pm with live music from 5.30pm, and the fireworks going off with a bang at 7pm.
+Adult ticket prices are £12.50, but kids get in for a mere £1.
+It looks like tickets have sold out already – it’s a popular place to be.

 6. Beckenham Road Fireworks

 A true community event, the 5th Beckenham South Scout Group is behind this Guy Fawkes Night event that’s been running for over 70 years.
-Taking place at Croydon Road Recreation Ground, the Beckenham Fireworks usually include a quieter early display with the main display of Bonfire Night fireworks kicking off a little later in the evening.
-[2023 to be confirmed]
+Taking place at Croydon Road Recreation Ground, the Beckenham Fireworks feature two dazzling displays.
+There’s one for younger children at 6pm with the main display at 7.15pm on Saturday 2 November.

 8. Harrow Fireworks

-On Saturday 4th November 2023, Harrow Fireworks at Byron Park will be back.
-It’s a proper family-friendly event – early evening fireworks with a music theme, along with pre-show entertainment, face painting, glitter tattoos, henna art and a full on funfair.
+On Saturday 9th November 2024, Harrow Fireworks at Byron Park will be back.
+More than a Bonfire Night event, it’s a proper family-friendly festival with free entry to the pre-party between noon and 3pm.
+There will be entertainers, face painting, glitter tattoos, Indian henna art and a full on funfair.
 World street food is on offer and, if previous years are to go by, there’ll be a celebration of Diwali too.

 9. Richmond Fireworks